Ugochukwu-c/MeteroGoods-Stores-Analysis/README.md

 * Offer loyalty discounts, or bundled deals to encourage large orders.

 **Operations Management**
-Ensure electronics are priortized in restocking and supplier negotiations to aviod stockouts
+* Ensure electronics are priortized in restocking and supplier negotiations to aviod stockouts
+* Align production and logistics with seasonal spikes in may  by stockpiling inventory and optimizing delivery systems ahead of time.
+* Streamline order fufillment for bulk purchase  by improving packaging and delivery efficiency to maintain customer satisfaction